talha131/onCrashReboot/content/Computer Literacy Study Guide/Security and Ethics in Computing/30-Firewall.md

 The term "firewall" originates from physical firewalls used in building construction to prevent fire from spreading across sections.
 Similarly, a firewall in networking prevents harmful or unauthorized traffic from spreading into a secure network.

 {{< callout type="info" >}}
-Fun Fact: Early firewalls were simple packet filters, but modern firewalls have evolved into sophisticated security devices capable of deep inspection and advanced threat detection.
+Early firewalls were simple packet filters, but modern firewalls have evolved into sophisticated security devices capable of deep inspection and advanced threat detection.
 {{< /callout >}}

 ## How Firewalls Work